-Binary Interpretation is a technique that has been used in the implementation of recent processors.
-For instance, Intel and AMD are companies that use "Binary Translation and Interpretation" to implement the x86 repertoire.
-Transmeta on the other hand, uses a software layer to achieve the compatibility between its VLIW architecture and x86 processors [2, 4].
+Binary Interpretation has been used in the implementation of recent processors.
+Through "Binary Translation and Interpretation," INTEL and AMD implement the x86 repertoire in their new processors.
+Transmeta on the other hand, uses a software layer to achieve the compatibility between its VLIW architecture and x86 processors [3, 5].

-The advent of superscalar processors and their scheme of out-of-order and speculative execution, made the identification and elimination of hardware/software malfunctions a very hard task.
+With the advent of superscalar processors and their scheme of out-of-order and speculative execution, the identification and elimination of hardware/software malfunctions are a very hard task.

-From the software viewpoint on the other hand, despite all the innovations introduced in the design of recent processors, there is a lack of the corresponding tools to debug the related application programs, and for this reason, "the debugging scandal" described in [6] still holds today: as mentioned by P. Zhou et al. in a recent work [3], the cost of software bugs is very high.
+From the software viewpoint on the other hand, despite all the innovations introduced in the design of recent processors, there is a lack of corresponding tools to debug the related application programs, and for this reason, "the debugging scandal" described in [7] still holds today: as mentioned by P. Zhou et al. in a recent work [4], the cost of software bugs is very high.

 In addition to the implementation of processors, Binary Interpretation has also been used in debugging.
-The Valgrind [9] is a remarkable example: it is an emulator that reproduces the activities of an x86 processor.
-It helps to find memory-management bugs, provides a report of the cache accesses, and so on.
+The Valgrind [11] is a remarkable example: it is an emulator that reproduces the activities of an x86 processor.
+It helps to find memorymanagement bugs, provides a report of the cache accesses, and so on.
 The author of this tool, Julian Seward, was one of the winners of the "Open Source Awards 2004."
-According to the author, a shortcoming refers to the report of the cache provided by the tool.
-It assumes that other processes and the kernel functions are not sharing that resource.
-In other words, the cache misses figures exhibited in the report are approximated.
+According to the author, a Valgrind's shortcoming refers to the report of the cache.
+It assumes that machine resources are not shared by other processes and the kernel functions.
+In other words, the cache misses fi gures exhibited in the report are approximated.
+Using Valgrind, N. Nethercote has fi nished fi nished his Ph.D. thesis on dynamic binary analysis and instrumentation [8].

 In this work we are concerned with the interaction between the Computer Architecture and the application program.
-There are several architecture topics to be investigated in this area, but industrial/commercial interests prevent the makers to disclose important details of how their $\mu$ -architecture works.
-For example, it would be useful to know precisely how many speculative instructions were executed and discarded by current superscalar processor because they belong to the wrong path.
+There are several architecture topics to be investigated in this area, but industrial/commercial interests prevent the makers to disclose important details of how their μ -architecture works.
+For example, it would be useful to know precisely how many speculative instructions were executed and discarded because they belong to the wrong path.
 In other words, what is the percentage of useless instructions which were executed?
 Is it worthwhile to pay that price?
-Or would be better to have a more selective mechanism to decide whether the speculation should be activated?
+Or would be better to have a more selective branch predictor to decide whether the speculation mechanism should be activated?

-In order to surmount the lack of information, a team at University of Illinois developed the rePLay framework [7] which reproduces the behavior of Intel and AMD $\mu$ -architectures (like the Pentium and Athlon).
-Using this framework, the team conducted experiments with optimization of micro-operations and found that a significant number of redundant micro-operations are executed by the $\mu$ -machine because the x86 decoder ignores the current contents of the ISA x86 registers [10].
+In order to surmount this lack of information, a team at University of Illinois developed the rePLay framework [9] which reproduces the behavior of Intel and AMD μ -architectures (like the Pentium and Athlon).
+Using this framework, the team conducted experiments with optimization of micro-operations and found that a signifi cant number of redundant micro-operations are executed by the μ -machine because the x86 decoder ignores the current contents of the ISA x86 registers [12].